timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 Take point $P(x, f(x))$, how do we find the gradient at $P$ then?

-As discusses above, we can formulate a gradient function for any line/curve by taking the derivative of the original function.
+As discussed above, we can formulate a gradient function for any line/curve by taking the derivative of the original function.

 In this example, the curve shown is a quadratic function, so let $f(x) = ax^2 + bx + c$.
 Taking its derivative would give $f'(x) = 2ax + b$, and the tangent's gradient at $P(x, f(x))$ is simply equal to $f'(x)$.